Infineon/command-console/README.md

 ## Quick start

-This library is supported on AnyCloud, Mbed OS, and FreeRTOS frameworks.
+This library is supported on ModusToolbox&trade;, Mbed OS, and FreeRTOS frameworks.
 See the following section to build the library in those frameworks.

-### AnyCloud
+### ModusToolbox&trade;

 1. A set of pre-defined configuration files have been bundled with the wifi-mw-core library for FreeRTOS, lwIP, and mbed TLS libraries.
 Review the configuration files and make required adjustments for your application/product use case.
 See the [Wi-Fi middleware core library - quick start](https://github.com/cypresssemiconductorco/wifi-mw-core#quick-start) section.